The-Box1/The-Box1/README.md

-### I honestly can't be bothered to put anything on Github
+### Honestly I can't be bothered to put anything on Github rn